kylcucc97/incident-response-scripts/README.md

 - Extract IOCs from logs for further analysis

 ## Author
-[Your Name] – IT Specialist turned Security Analyst
+Kyle Cucciardi – IT Specialist turned Security Analyst